jultra/helios-server-rbac-admin/README.md

 # helios-server-rbac-admin
-This is a branch of the Helios Web E-voting System (https://vote.heliosvoting.org/) which was originally written by Ben Adida.
+This is a fork of the Helios Web E-voting System (https://vote.heliosvoting.org/) which was originally written by Ben Adida.

-This branch of Helios has advanced access control functions not present in the original Helios.
+This version of Helios has advanced access control functions not present in the original Helios.

 In this version of Helios, the various administrative functions in a Helios election can now be delegated to different election authorities.
 To achieve this, a role-based access control model was implemented in the system.